 Chorley Central Collaborative Group

 We have been working hard to increase the numbers of appointments available for you.
 This has involved developing a partnership with other local practices, which we are pleased to tell you has now resulted in the formulation of the group named above.
 Chorley Central Collaborative Group consists of the following practices Regent House Surgery, The Chorley Surgery, Library House Surgery, Granville House Medical Centre, Euxton Medical Centre and Coppull Medical Practice.
-The new service available will provide access to GP appointments in the evening and at weekends.
+The new service available will provide access to GP appointments in the evening on week days up to 8:00pm and Saturdays and Sundays.
 The service is available to all patients within this group on a proportionate basis however it is important to be aware that the appointment may not necessarily be at this practice.
 These are all additional appointments so it is not the case that patients of other practices will now utilise all our appointments.